galeselee/Awesome_LLM_System-PaperList/README.md

 description: >-
   Since the emergence of chatGPT in 2022, the acceleration of Large Language Model has become increasingly important.
-Here is a list of papers on accelerating LLMs, currently focusing mainly on inferenc
+Here is a list of papers on accelerating LLMs, currently focusing mainly on inference and serving
 ---

-# Awesome\_LLM\_Accelerate-PaperList
+# Awesome\_LLM\_System-PaperList

 ### Survey